openstack-archive/senlin/doc/source/user/policy_types.rst

 A policy type implementation dictates which fields are required, which fields are optional and sometimes the constraints on field values.
-When a :term:`policy` is created by referencing this policy type, the fields are assigned with concrete values.
+When a :term:`Policy` is created by referencing this policy type, the fields are assigned with concrete values.
 For example, a policy type ``senlin.policy.deletion`` conceptually specifies the properties required::